ONNX Shape Inference¶

 does not support arithmetic expressions containing variables.
 For

-inferred to produce a result of shape (12, 2)
+inferred to produce a result of shape (12, 2), but Concat on

 These limitations are a property of the current implementation, not fundamental constraints - if you are in need of something more advanced, do let us know!